MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-customer-card-addin.md

 ## Requirements

-- Dynamics 365 for Customer Engagement v9.0+
+- Dynamics 365 for Customer Engagement version 9.0+
 - Unified Interface enabled: Sales Hub, Customer Service Hub, Project Resource Hub
 - Users who will use the Customer Insights Customer Card in Customer Engagement need to be added as users on Customer Insights.
-You can do so in the **Permissions** page in the **Admin** section.
-See below.
+You can do so in the **Permissions** page in the **Admin** section, as discussed later in this topic.

 > [!div class="mx-imgBorder"]
 > ![](media/permissions-page.png "Permissions page")